Sustainability is causing a change in the fashion industry - It's a fight called fast fashion vs. slow fashion and here are all trends at a glance

-Biodiversity indicates the biological diversity of our planet, which is due to the fact that our clothes are mostly made of natural fibers is critically endangered.
-More and more corporations like LVMH are therefor restoring biodiversity.
-In addition, alternative cultivation methods are being explored, in which a variety of crops are grown in order to supply the soil with nutrients.
-Taking these natural solutions of CO2 from the atmosphere, enables the production of carbon-negative and sustainable clothing.
+Biodiversity indicates the biological diversity of our planet, which is due to the fact that our clothes are mostly made of natural fibers exists, is threatened with extinction.
+More and more companies are focusing on restoring biodiversity.
+In addition, alternative farming methods are being researched, in which a variety of plants are grown to supply the soil with nutrients.
+These natural solutions to remove CO2 from the atmosphere enable the production of carbon-negative and sustainable clothing.

 LVMH Life 360 Environmental Initiative; Source & Copyright by LVMH